Monitoring Query Performance

 [...]

-This time, the entire query took just 4.75 seconds, or just about 91% faster.
+This time, the query should be about 91% faster.

-When using TEXT, ensure that the maximum length defined in the table structure is as small as necessary.
-For example, if you’re storing phone numbers, don’t define the field as TEXT(255), as that affects sort performance.
+Define the maximum length of TEXT fields in your table structure as small as necessary.
+For example, if you’re storing phone numbers, avoid defining the field as TEXT(255) to optimize sort performance.

 High Selectivity Data